ShadowAly/2fast2quick/README.md

 # 2fast2quick
 TO-DO

-## Wake up bro, Aljaž and Jeklar just commited a new readme.md file for their github repo
+## Wake up bro, Aljaž and Žiga just commited a new readme.md file for their github repo
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⡀⠴⠤⠤⠴⠄⡄⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⣠⠄⠒⠉⠀⠀⠀⠀⠀⠀⠀⠀⠁⠃⠆⡄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⢀⡜⠁⠀⠀⠀⢠⡄⠀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠑⡄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀